tobeyadr/formlift/README.txt

 * Forms auto populate with contact info From emails
 * Form Validation and spam protection
 * Conversion Rate Tracking
-* Personalized Page Short-codes for thak you pages
+* Personalized Page Short-codes for thank you pages
 * Import form directly via the Infusionsoft API, no copy/pasting
 * Customizable Date Picker that actually works
 * Personal Identifiable Information protection to keep your contacts' data safe.